ash-project/ash/documentation/topics/actions.md

 ## Action Types

-There are four action types currently `:read`, `:create`, `:update`, `:destroy`.
+Ash has 4 action types `:read`, `:create`, `:update`, `:destroy`.
 The purpose of these action types is to provide expectations about what is required to run those actions, and what is returned from them.

-The actions do not need to do *exactly* what their action type implies.
-Using manual actions, you will find that you can define a create action that actually updates something, or using the `soft?` option for `destroy` actions you can treat them as updates.
-The important part is their interface.
+The actions do not need to do _exactly_ what their action type implies however.
+Using manual actions, you can define a create action that actually updates something, or using the `soft?` option for `destroy` actions you can treat them as updates.
+The important part to consider is their interface.
 More action types may be added in the future.

-`:read` actions are fundamentally different from `:create`, `:update` and `:destroy` actions.
+Actions either read data or mutate it. `:read` actions are fundamentally different from `:create`, `:update` and `:destroy` actions.
 For the most part, `:create`, `:update` and `:destroy` follow all of the same rules, and so will be grouped together when explaining how they behave.
 Small differences will be pointed out in a few places.

 ## Idiomatic Actions

 ### Name Your Actions

-The intent behind Ash is *not* to have you building simple crud style applications.
+The intent behind Ash is _not_ to have you building simple CRUD style applications.
 In a typical set up you may have a resource with four basic actions, there is even a shorthand to accomplish this:

 ```elixir
 actions do